EI2030/Low-power-E-Paper-OS/README.md

 https://www.msn.com/en-us/video/money/why-are-chip-competitors-trying-to-takeover-intel/vi-AA1rWvBZ As news-buzzy as these stories are, neither Qualcomm nor ARM are likely to be able to purchase any part of Intel, due to CHIPS contingencies: https://www.electronicsweekly.com/uncategorised/intel-to-get-chips-act-funds-by-year-end-but-must-not-sell-units-to-arm-qualcomm-2024-09/ https://www.tomshardware.com/tech-industry/intel-confirms-dollar3-billion-award-for-secure-enclave-18a-chips-coming-to-us-military

+12-2-2024
+--
+"Intel's CEO steps down
+Share
+By Emma W. Thorne, Editor at LinkedIn News
+Updated 3 hours ago

+Intel CEO Pat Gelsinger has retired, the company announced Monday.
+Current execs David Zinsner and Michelle Johnston "MJ" Holthaus will serve as interim co-CEOs until a new chief is named.
+Gelsinger, who joined Intel in 1979, was "forced out" after the board lost confidence in his plan to revive the struggling chipmaker, Bloomberg reports, citing anonymous sources.
+Intel has faced intense headwinds of late, notching a record net loss of nearly $17 billion last quarter and losing its place on the Dow Jones Industrial Average.
+Its stock is down more than 50% this year."

+https://www.reuters.com/business/intel-ceo-pat-gelsinger-retire-2024-12-02/ " The board told Gelsinger he could retire or be removed, and he chose to step down, according to the source."

+Now can someone work on the Claremont/Quark?

 Questions, Seldomly Asked (QSAs):
 --